Nomination forms and guides are available from the Australian Honours and Awards website.

-The nomination statement should include a brief summary of no more than 200 words outlining why a nominee should receive an award and how they have performed in an extraordinary manner and provided extraordinary public service.
-The summary should also indicate how the nominee has excelled in the Queensland Governments' core values including:
+Nomination Statement - Please include a brief summary of no more than 200 words outlining why a nominee should receive an award and how they have performed in an extraordinary manner and provided extraordinary public service.
+Please also indicate how the nominee has excelled in the Queensland Government's core values including: